lxylxy123456/ECS150Demo/README.md

 ```

 The Python program, `page2frame.py`, will:
-1. Compile the program `page2frame.c` and run it.
+1. Compile the program `page2frame.c`, run it, and record its pid.
 2. Read `/proc/[pid]/maps` and find index of the page with permission column
    `-w-p` (only writing permission).
 3. Check and print corresponding data in `/proc/kpagecount` and